Esthetician School in Ottawa: Programs and How to Enroll

 Frequently Asked Questions

-What is CIDESCO accreditation and why does it matter?
+What is a CIDESCO diploma and why does it matter?

-CIDESCO is the world standard for aesthetics and beauty therapy education.
-It is recognized in over 40 countries.
-A CIDESCO diploma tells employers you trained at a school that meets the highest international standards.
-Gina's College is the only private career college in Ontario that offers CIDESCO-accredited diplomas.
+CIDESCO (Comite International d'Esthetique et de Cosmetologie) is the world standard in aesthetics education.
+A CIDESCO diploma is recognized in over 40 countries.
+It signals to employers and clients that you completed rigorous, internationally benchmarked training.
+Gina's College is the only private career college in Ontario that offers CIDESCO-accredited programs.